ibukye/CW2025/README.md

     1. This manages TimeLine (GameLoop)
     2. Added new methods `stopGame()` and `resumeGame()`
     3. Implemented `onHardDropEvent()` to handle hard drop (call `board.hardDrop()`, clear rows, and add score)
+    4. Implemented `onRotateRightEvent()`, `onLeftMostEvent()`, and `onRightMostEvent()`
+  - Reason :
-  - Reason : To expand contact between View and Controller.
+    - To expand contact between View and Controller.
 This allows the View class to request stop/resume game.
 This class is now solely responsible for managing the game's progression, timing, and execute game logic
+    - To provide new action requested by `InputHandler`

 - com.comp2042.view.InputEventListener (Interface)
   - Changes
     1. Added `stopGame()` and `resumeGame()`
     2. Added `onHardDropEvent()`
+    3. Added `onRotateRightEvent()`, `onLeftMostEvent()`, and `onRightMostEvent()`
   - Reason : Same as above (GameController)

 - com.comp2042.model.SimpleBoard
   - Changes
     1. Replaced magic numbers for brick spawn point with `GameConfig.BRICK_SPAWN_X` and `GameConfig.BRICK_SPAWN_Y`
     2. Implemented `hardDrop()` method by repeatedly calling `moveBrickDown()` until collision occur.
+    3. Implemented `rotateRightBrick()` using `brickRotator.getPrevShape()`
+    4. Implemented `moveBrickLeftMost()` using while loop to call `moveBrickLeft()`
+    5. Implemented `moveBrickRightMost()` using while loop to call `moveBrickRight()`
-  - Reason : To improve maintainability and easier understanding and to implement logic for hard drop
+    - To improve maintainability and easier understanding and to implement logic for hard drop
+    - To define new brick movements in the Model

 - com.comp2042.model.Board (Interface)
+  - Changes
-  - Changes : Added `hardDrop()` method
+    1. Added `hardDrop()` method
+    2. Added `rotateRightBrick()`, `moveBrickLeftMost()`, and `moveBrickRightMost()`
-  - Reason : To implement hard drop
+  - Reason : To implement hard drop and new movements

+- com.comp2042.controller.InputHandler
+  - Changes
+    1. Re-mapped all keyboard inputs to new keybinding (S,F,J,L,etc.)
+    2. Added a timestamp(`lastSpacePressTime`) to detect double-tap space for hard drop
+    3. Added Double tap detection for detecting either moveDown or hardDrop
+  - Reason : To implement the innovative feature design of custom controls, separating it from the default key layout

+- com.comp2042.model.BrickRotator
+  - Change : Added `getPrevShape()` using decrement the index and handle error of out of bounds
+  - Reason : To provide rotation right logic for `rotateRightBrick()`